chinamike65/hugo-tuolesi/content/book3/book3en.md

 The fourth branch is the rejoicing branch, which is the merit of rejoicing.

-Rejoice in the merits of the Buddhas and Tathagatas, the merits of Bodhisattvas, and the merits of Arahants; also rejoice in the merits of those who have learned and those who have not learned.
+Rejoice in the merits of the Buddhas and Tathagatas, the merits of Bodhisattvas, and the merits of Arhats; also rejoice in the merits of those who have learned and those who have not learned.

 What is learning?
-Among the five paths and ten places of cultivation, practitioners who are in the path of accumulation, path of practice, path of vision, and path of cultivation are called learning, and those who are liberated are without learning.
+Among the five paths and ten places of cultivation, practitioners who are in the path of accumulation, path of practice, path of seeing, and path of cultivation are called learning, and those who are liberated are without learning.

 Also rejoice in the merits of ordinary people and lay people.

 When you are happy, pay attention to sending true joy.

-When you rejoice in the merits and virtues of others, if your intentions are the same as those of the person you wish to rejoice in, you can get the same merits and blessings as the other person; if your intentions are bigger, you will get more merits and virtues than the other party; If you have a bad heart, you will not get all the blessings of the other party.
+When you rejoice in the merits and virtues of others, if your intentions are the same as those of the person you wish to rejoice in, you can get the same merits and blessings as the other person;

+if your intentions are bigger, you will get more merits and virtues than the other party;

+If you have a bad heart, you will not get all the blessings of the other party.

 It is necessary for Buddhas and Bodhisattvas to have no selfishness in their intentions, and everything they do is for the benefit of all sentient beings.

 Look at the heart size.